About Us

 American, Italian, French, and Latin American recipes.
 Comfort food, seasonal cooking, bread, and foundational technique.

-Rachel founded CookingZone after five years of recipe development for regional food publications in the Pacific Northwest.
-She studied Culinary Arts at the Oregon Culinary Institute and spent four years in professional kitchens before shifting her focus to home-cooking content.
-Her work at CookingZone covers the foundational recipes most cooks reach for weekly — classic pasta, Sunday roasts, weekend baking, sandwiches, bowls, and the comfort food traditions that span both American and European kitchens.
+Rachel grew up in a Pacific Northwest kitchen, learning Sunday roasts from her mother and pie crust from a grandmother who never wrote a recipe down.
+CookingZone began as a way to save her family’s cooking before it was forgotten, and grew when her cousins started sending in their own.
+Her work covers the foundational recipes most cooks reach for weekly — classic pasta, Sunday roasts, weekend baking, sandwiches, bowls, and the comfort food traditions that span both American and European kitchens.
 She leads recipe development and editorial direction for the site.

 Tom Nakamura — Contributing Editor, Asian Cuisine